OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Body/README.md

 ### Overriding the predefined editors

-You can override the HTML editor for the `Default` editor by creating a shape file named `Body.Editor.cshtml`.
-The Wysiwyg editor is defined by using the file named `Body-Wysiwyg.Editor.cshtml`.
+You can override the HTML editor for the `Default` editor by creating a shape file named `HtmlBody.Editor.cshtml`.
+The Wysiwyg editor is defined by using the file named `HtmlBody-Wysiwyg.Editor.cshtml`.

 ## CREDITS